FrancisLibs/todolist/README.md

 ### c.
 Fixtures

 At the end of the procedure, use the fixtures to load fake data to the data base.
-To load this first data, use this command: php bin/console doctrine:fixtures:load
+To do that, use this command:

+* php bin/console doctrine:fixtures:load

 ## 3. Run